 Lua Development Tools (LDT) is about providing Lua developers with an IDE providing the user experience developers expect from any other tool dedicated to a static programming language.

 Like many other dynamic languages, Lua is so flexible that it is hard to analyze enough to provide relevant and powerful tooling.

 LDT is using Metalua, to analyze Lua source code and provide nice user assistance.

 RCP Testing Tool allows create and execute test cases for Eclipse-based applications with minimal effort.
 The minimal required configuration of applications under test is as simple as browsing for a folder for binary AUTs or choosing a PDE launch configuration for AUTs from sources.
 A typical workflow to create a test case which should work in most cases looks like this: capture an application state, record test actions, add assertions.
 More complex activities including test parameterization, extracting common pieces of functionality into reusable actions, writing test cases manually before UI, and test case debugging are also available.
 Developers can extend the tool's functionality to add record/replay support of custom widgets and capture/apply support of custom aspects of an application state.

 Californium (Cf) is an open source implementation of the Constrained Application Protocol (CoAP).
 It is written in Java and targets unconstrained environments such as back-end service infrastructures (e.g., proxies, resource directories, or cloud services) and less constrained environments such as embedded devices running Linux (e.g., smart home/factory controllers or cellular gateways).

-Handly, a technology project at Eclipse, provides basic building blocks that help create handle-based models similar in design patterns and principles to the JDT Java model.
+Handly, a technology project at Eclipse, provides basic building blocks that help create handle-based models similar in quality to the JDT Java model.
 The uniform API makes it possible to supply common IDE components dealing with Handly-based models.
 Integration with Xtext editor is provided along with support for other source editors.